Malinta Tunnel

 The Malinta Tunnel is a system of parallel straight tunnels connected by a 255 m long main tunnel.
 This bunker was used as an underground hospital with a 1,000-bed capacity and a war command center.
 It is located on a small island called Corregidor, which lies in the entrance to Manila Bay and the harbour of the Philippine Capital Manila.
 The strategic position of this island nicknamed The Rock is obvious.
 Its name Corregidor is said to originate from Spanish times, when ships had to stop here before entering the bay, to get their documents corrected.
 The name Malinta is Tagalog for "many leeches".

-Originally the abandoned quarry was reactivated by a public works project in 1922, only the Chief of Coastal Artillery knew it was intended as bomb proof storage for ammunition.
+Originally the abandoned quarry was reactivated by a public works project in 1922, only the Chief of Coastal Artillery knew it was intended as bombproof storage for ammunition.
 Some of the tunnels were top secret, their existence was disguised by telling only the necessary workmen, which were blindfolded when they were brought to work.
-In 1932, in the dawn of World War II the works were boosted and the bunker completed.
+In 1932, at the dawn of World War II, the works were boosted and the bunker completed.
 But its use had changed, it was now primarily a hospital.

-As a result the island is of great historic importance to Americans, Filipinos and Japanese.
-Nevertheless it was actually closed for many decades.
-Its not clear if it was a political decision, or just nobody was interested to see the island.
-At the end of the 1980s the whole island was purchased by a tourist company and is today privately owned.
-They restored the island, created war memorials and operate a multitude of trips to the island.
-The most popular are full day trips which start at your hotel and include pick up, boat ride, a guided tour of the island and the return.
-There are also organized overnight trips and basic boat rides where you organise anything on your own.
-The island has a hostel and a hotel today.
-While the owner and ferry operator Sun Cruises offered the trips on their own website only a few years ago, the website is now defunct.
-In May 2020 the operator closed down, so the tours are not offered any more.
-It unclear why they closed, probably a result of a lack of customers due to the Covid-19 pandemic.
-However, there are other operators who offer boat trips to the island.
+As a result, the island is of great historic importance to Americans, Filipinos and Japanese.
+Nevertheless, it was actually closed for many decades.
+It’s not clear if it was a political decision, or just nobody was interested to see the island.
+But in 1986 the Ministry of Tourism and the Philippine Tourism Authority made a contract with the Ministry of National Defense.
+They leased the island for 50 years for one peso (P1.00) a year.
+They founded the Corregidor Foundation, Inc. (CFI) in 1987 as a non-stock, non-profit corporation.
+They restored the island over the next 5 years, created war memorials and operated a multitude of trips to the island.
+The most popular were full-day trips which started at your hotel and included pick-up, boat ride, a guided tour of the island and the return.
+There were also organized overnight trips and basic boat rides where you organize anything on your own.
+The island had a hostel and a hotel.